Preseason Backcountry Skiing Checklist – Dial in Your Gear

 3. Check Your Skin Glue

 The moment of truth with your skins is the first time you pull them apart after sitting all summer.
 Is the glue in good condition, or is it soft and gooey?
 Hopefully, you kept them stored in a cool, dry place and used the glue saver sheets (if your skins recommend doing so — some types of glue do better without the skin savers).
-If your glue is gooey and soft, consider a professional reglue from Big Sky Mountain Products—we tested their reglue service, and it’s the real deal, offering good-as-new results done with pro machinery.
+If your glue is gooey and soft, consider a professional reglue from Big Sky Mountain Products—we tested their reglue service, and it’s the real deal, offering good-as-new factory results.
 You can also read our DIY skin glue refresh tricks that we’ve learned over the years.

 4. Wax Your Skin Plush